 What if I told you that you could tear all of the brick veneer off of every single house and throw it into the Tennessee River and the house could care less?
 Would you believe me?
 Well: It’s true.
 Brick veneer does not support the roof; it does not brace the home from wind; it does not do anything structurally.
 It’s just an attractive exterior siding material—no different from vinyl, wood or stucco.
 Actually, brick veneer is nothing but a pain in the derriere.
 Why?
 Because it can’t stretch one bit.
 You try to stretch it and it cracks.
 Hit it with a hammer and it shatters.
 It has no significant shear and tensile strength.
 It is baked clay…burnt dirt, for God’s sake.
 It can support itself because it has decent compressive strength, but it has little shear and tensile strength.
 So let’s say a house footing settles or shifts about 1/2-inch.
 Guess what?
 The brick veneer cracks.
 But does the house care?
 “Heck no, it doesn’t care.”
 Because wood frame buildings, like houses, are very flexible.
 They can stretch a whole lot.
 This is why you hardly ever see cracks in the interior drywall finish opposite the exterior brick veneer cracks.
 If you do see large drywall cracks, then you likely have a problem.

-I’ve been inspecting houses for 30 years and I’ve been performing floor level surveys for about three-fourth’s this time.
+I’ve been inspecting houses for over three decades, and I’ve been performing floor level surveys for about three-fourth’s this time.
 Never, have I inspected a home that didn’t have at least one inch of floor level variation across it’s foot-print.
 And one-inch variation nearly always represents a crack free home.
 SO IF WE CONTEND THAT CONTRACTORS CAN BUILD A LEVEL FOUNDATION, I AM HERE TO TELL YOU THAT ALL HOUSES SETTLE.
 THAT’S A FACT OUT OF BUCK’S ALMANAC.
 So believe me, ¼-inch, ½-inch, ¾-inch, etc. footing elevation variation or settlement, does not mean that a seller of a home needs to spend $ 26,000.00 underpinning his foundation due to cracks in exterior brick veneer.
 Especially if he’s been living in the home with the cracks for umpteen years and there are no problems inside the home.
 He might as well just replace the brick with some alternative siding.
 (Now that’s a novel idea!)

 The next time you have a home inspector come running into the home, panting and out of breath, exclaiming he’s saved the day because he found cracks in the exterior of brick veneer homes, ask him why this is so important.
 If he says that cracks in brick veneer represent a foundation failure, ask him to point out the cracks in the drywall inside the home opposite the exterior brick veneer cracks.
 If there are none, tell him to calm down.
 Tell him that brick veneer is very brittle and cannot stretch the slightest amount, so minor settlements, which crack brick, are nothing to worry about.
 And do this in front of the buyer.
 Stand your ground.